Frequently Asked Questions

 1. Point your browser to your fork of the GTN repository

-• The url will be https://github.com/<your username>/training_material (replacing ‘your username’ with your GitHub username)
+• The url will be https://github.com/<your username>/training-material (replacing ‘your username’ with your GitHub username)

 2. You might see a message like “This branch is 367 commits behind galaxyproject/training-material:main.” as in the screenshot below.